Quick reference guide

 Simultaneous signing/closing is also common in asset sales where there are no conditions that will delay closing to take into account.
 However, the need to get counterparty consent to the transfer of contracts will, in most cases, occasion a bifurcated signing and closing.

 A local acquisition vehicle company may be set up in Sweden in a matter of days.
-Tax registration may take four to eight weeks, but the company may start operations as of filing the tax registration application.
+Tax registration may take four to eight weeks, but the company may start operations upon filing the tax registration application.
 No general business licenses are required.
 In some cases, the company may require industry-specific permits and/or licenses.

 Foreign investment restrictions